krupalshah/Reactive-Collections/README.md

 * Fully extensible - ability to create your own data structure and specify custom subject.

 ### ~~Download~~
-#### NOTE: Since Bintray has stopped further support, please use jar directly from releases or add lib as a module :-(
+#### NOTE: Since Bintray has stopped further support, please use jar directly from releases or add lib as a module.
+Please read [here](https://jfrog.com/blog/into-the-sunset-bintray-jcenter-gocenter-and-chartcenter/) for more details:-(
 * Gradle
 ```
 dependencies {